andreif/andreif.github.io/_posts/2024-04/2024-04-06-multi-user-git.md

 git-global
 ```

-Now let's make a function to configure repo from a work organization where we use a separate user.
+Now let's make a function to configure repo clone from the organization where we use a separate user.
 And for this case, let's use PGP signing:

 ```shell